 School of Engineering offers eight double degree master's programmes.
 For more details on the application period, see the programme’s webpages.

-The Master’s in Energy Storage is unique.
-Delivered by Europe’s foremost pioneers in sustainable energy and energy storage, the programme gives you unparalleled career possibilities – the engineering skills and innovation mindset that new-generation employers urgently need in this exciting and fast-evolving field.
+Master's Programme in Energy Storage is a unique package offered by Europe's leading pioneers in sustainable energy and energy storage.
+It provides you exclusive career opportunities and precisely the kind of technical and innovation mindset that new generation employers seek after in this dynamic and fast-evolving branch.

 Real-world energy challenges, collaborative solutions, sustainable tomorrow - a pathway for an exciting future in sustainable energy and environmental work.
 This is a joint program leading into double Master's degree.